YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 If the issue is a small thin corner, a touch up may be enough.
 If the issue is a pluggy hairline, wrong direction, overharvested donor area, scarring, or poor original design, the plan becomes repair, not minor refinement.

 Touch up decisions connect to bad hair transplant repair when the concern is more than density.
-A patient should not spend more grafts before the real category is clear.
+The real category has to be clear before more grafts are spent.

 Every touch up spends from the same remaining lifetime graft supply.
 A small session can feel harmless, but grafts used for minor refinement are no longer available for future hair loss, crown expansion, or repair.